wolakdav/StopSpotDataPipeline/README.md

 ##### `output/notif.txt`

-This is the default output location for critical error messages capable of being picked-up by a Django application.
+This is the default output location for critical error messages capable of being picked up by a Django application.